-We draw attention to Note 1(a)(v) in the financial report, which indicates that the Group incurred net cash outflows from operating activities of \$643,508.
-As stated in Note 1(a)(v), these events or conditions, along with other matters as set forth in Note 1(a)(v), indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
-Our opinion is not modified in respect of this matter.
+We draw attention to Note 1(a)(v) in the financial report which indicates that the Consolidated Entity incurred a net loss of \$961,393 during the year ended 30 June 2024.
+As stated in Note 1(a)(v), these events or conditions, along with other matters as set forth in Note 1(a)(v), indicate that a material uncertainty exists that may cast significant doubt on the Consolidated Entity's ability to continue as a going concern.
+Our opinion is not modified in this respect of this matter.